If you adore the combination of mint and chocolate, these thick and chewy mint chocolate chunk cookies are for you!

 Fact: If I could only bake one dessert for the rest of my life (an idea I don’t like to imagine), it would probably be cookies.
 Because really… is there anything more comforting than a fresh baked batch of cookies?
 I don’t think so.

 Today’s cookie recipe is inspired by one of my favorite ice cream flavors: mint chocolate chip.
 I’m already dreaming of sunny Summer days… cut-offs and ice cream cones!
 But I digress.
 I already have a ton of chocolate cookie recipes on my website, but somehow, none including mint!
 This issue had to be remedied at once.
 After a few frustrating fails, I finally nailed the perfect mint chocolate chunk cookie!
 The mint flavor is pure and profound without being overbearing, and the generous amount of semi-sweet chocolate chunks helps balance everything out.
 Due to peppermint extracts very powerful nature, I do not recommend using more than called for in the recipe.
 A small amount goes a long way.
-If you cannot find peppermint extract and do not want to order it online, you may leave it out, or replace it with vanilla extract, however doing this will cause the cookies will loose a lot of their unique peppermint flavor.
+If you cannot find peppermint extract and do not want to order it online, you may leave it out, or replace it with vanilla extract, however doing this will cause the cookies will lose a lot of their unique peppermint flavor.

 To make these cookies you will need unsalted butter, brown sugar, granulated sugar, vanilla extract, peppermint extract, eggs, all-purpose flour, baking soda, salt, semi-sweet chocolate, and Andes Creme De Menth baking chips.
 For this recipe you will melt the butter before adding it to the batter, which means 2 things: